Jim Joseph Carmichall: Death

 On April 24, 2007, Carmichall died at his home in Hillsboro, Texas.
-His funeral services were held on April 26, 2007, at the First Baptist Church in Hillsoboro, and officiated by Rev. Kenneth James and Dr. Howard Daniel.
+His funeral services were held on April 26, 2007, at the First Baptist Church in Hillsboro, and officiated by Rev. Kenneth James and Dr. Howard Daniel.
 He was 77 years old.

 Political career

 Carmichall served in the Texas House of Representatives for district 54 during the 53rd and 54th Legislatures.
 He also served as a Hill County Commissioner.
 Carmichall was affiliated with the Democratic Party.